 Among the metropolitan conveniences were two parks, a hospital, local and long-distance service, a Carnegie library, 24 daily passenger trains, waterworks, an efficient sewer system, an electric light plant, an ice plant, 17 churches, and a government building.
 At that time, the city had a population of 7,862.

-During World War II, the US Navy took over the Newton airport as a secondary Naval Air Station, and the main runway was extended to over 7,000 feet.
+During World War II, the US Navy took over Newton’s airport as a secondary Naval Air Station, and the main runway was extended to over 7,000 feet.

 Today, Newton continues to be a flourishing city with several historic buildings and an estimated population of about 19,000.